-With APT Deposit Cancellation Cover you can cancel your holiday 100 days prior to travel and retain a full APT holding credit of the deposit paid.
+With APT's Deposit Cancellation Cover you can cancel your holiday 100 days prior to travel and retain a full APT holding credit of the deposit paid.
 There are no penalties if a new booking is then made within three years.
-If you wish for us to include this protection in your quote, please let us know when completing your 'Quote Request'.
+If you wish for us to include this protection in your quote, please let us know when enquiring.

 There may be times when unforeseen events beyond our control impact travel schedules and potentially disrupt cruises, tours, or packages.
 These include, but are not limited to, severe weather conditions, acts of nature, and government travel advisories.
 Under such circumstances, it is critical that APT be able to contact you immediately and reliably - including nights, weekends, and holidays - to make sure we've informed you of any possible changes to your travel.

 Africa is possibly the world's last truly untamed continent, which is why APT's extraordinary range of small-group African adventures are so vastly different to anything ever offered before.
 Our goal is to take guests to experience the raw essence of Africa in the most personalised and intimate manner possible, without compromising on the style, convenience and security that our discerning travellers have come to expect.
 We've taken the best elements of independent African travel and enhanced them.
 So join us, explore the wilds of Africa in the finest style imaginable on a true departure from the ordinary.